Pong’s secret past – and what that means for your future

 In 50 years, while very few people will remember the names of today’s cognitive AI offerings (nobody mention Skynet or Terminator – those don’t count!), those products and their successors will continue to work silently and diligently in the background, enabling companies to notice and celebrate their creative people more.
 It’s actually quite reassuring to know that, while cognitive AI is a potentially powerful tool in a company’s arsenal, the company still needs its people to keep innovating and taking those all-important first leaps towards the next big thing.

 So, remember: before you shrug off cognitive AI or any other new technology, think to yourself, “Could this be the next Magnavox Odyssey?”

-Level’s cognitive AI platform intelligently automates the low-value, resource-intensive tasks that employees, unfortunately, know all too well, taking the robot out of the human and freeing them to be more creative and productive with their time.
+Level’s cognitive AI platform intelligently automates the low-value, resource-intensive tasks that employees know all too well, are not fulfilling or engaging.
+See how you can take the robot out of your humans and free them to be more creative and productive with their time.